 Answer: It is feasible to incorporate targeted amplification of transcripts of interest within the Single Cell 3' workflow although it has not been done internally and we are unable to provide target-specific recommendations.

-For targeted enrichment, the cDNA amplification reaction (Protocol Step 2.2) could be modified using the partial R1 forward primer provided in the cDNA Primer Mix (CTACACGACGCTCTTCCGATCT) with a custom pool of gene-specific reverse primers to amplify transcripts of interest.
+For targeted enrichment, the cDNA amplification reaction (Protocol Step 2.2) could be modified using a partial R1 forward primer that is normally supplied in the cDNA Primer Mix (CTACACGACGCTCTTCCGATCT), together with a custom pool of gene-specific reverse primers to amplify transcripts of interest.
 The amplified targets would then be converted to Illumina-ready sequencing constructs by following the remaining steps in the user guide.